 7 Course Awards

 7a Name of Final Award Level Credits Awarded

 Master of Science Psychology 7 180

 7b Exit Awards and Credits Awarded

 Postgraduate Certificate Psychology 7 60

 Postgraduate Diploma Psychology 7 120

-8 Derogation from the University Regulations For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module.
-2. Compensation of marginally failed modules is not permitted.
-3. Condonement of failed modules is not permitted.
+8 Derogation from the University Regulations Compensation of marginally failed modules is not permitted.
+Condonement of failed modules is not permitted.